What is pernicious anaemia?

-People with pernicious anaemia produce antibodies which attack the gastric parietal cells so that not enough intrinsic factor is made.
-Without intrinsic factor, vitamin B12 cannot be absorbed from the stomach.
+People with pernicious anaemia produce antibodies that attack the gastric parietal cells so that not enough intrinsic factor is made.
+Without intrinsic factor vitamin B12 cannot be absorbed from the stomach.
 This deficiency causes anaemia because the body cannot produce fully functioning red blood cells, vital for carrying oxygen.

 Pernicious anaemia is the most common cause of vitamin B12 deficiency in the UK, although accurate figures for how many people have the condition are hard to come by.

 It is not know why some people produce the antibodies that destroy the stomach parietal cells.

 However, the condition is more likely in older people over 60 and is more common in women than men.

 You are more at risk of developing pernicious anaemia if you have another autoimmune condition such as Addison's disease or vitiligo - a condition that causes pale patches of skin to develop.

 What are the symptoms of pernicious anaemia?

 Symptoms vary between individual patients, but the Pernicious Anaemia Society says those most commonly reported are tiredness, lethargy, exhaustion, fatigue, weariness and loss of memory.

 Other symptoms associated with vitamin B12 deficiency include headache, tinnitus, depression, mouth ulcers and a change in the way you walk or move around.